Manchester City vs Arsenal

 With an array of suitors, he may not need Arsenal but Arsenal need him and he will surely be the biggest threat to a home defence which should welcome back Aymeric Laporte, whose serious August injury all but undermined City’s title defence before it started.

 Their title hopes may have long since vanished but, having won the League Cup, City could still end the season with three trophies as they battle for the Champions League and FA Cup.

 So it’s Pep Guardiola against his former number two.

 Quality squads with depth will play a big part when the season restarts.
 Surely that is where City can come into their own?

 Arsenal have not got a particularly good record at the Etihad Stadium.

 Aside from a surprising 2-0 win there in January 2015, secured by goals from Santi Cazorla and Olivier Giroud, the Gunners have not triumphed since 2010 – and that was a match in which City played 85 minutes with 10 men.

-Although Arsenal have enjoyed success over their opponents in the FA Cup and Community Shield in recent seasons, they have only tasted victory twice in their last 11 meetings – although one was a Pierre Emerick-Aubameyang inspired FA Cup semi-final triumph in July.
+Although Arsenal have enjoyed success over their opponents in the FA Cup and Community Shield in recent seasons, they have only tasted victory once in their last 10 meetings.

-De Bruyne, Aguero and Jesus were on target in a 3-1 home league win before Guardiola’s men triumphed 3-0 twice in five days.
+Kevin de Bruyne, Sergio Aguero and Gabriel Jesus were on target in a 3-1 home league win before Guardiola’s men triumphed 3-0 twice in five days.